anirvanBhaduri/elimra-data-uploader/README.md

 * Things namespace: this is the name of the namespace within your bosch `things` subscription
 * Thing name: the name of the thing is the digital twin of the sensor which is registered within bosch things
-* Thing feature name: this is the name of the feature for which we are providing data to bosch The sensor data file should be placed inside `/opt/apps/backend/samples/` to ensure the software works correctly.
+* Thing feature name: this is the name of the feature for which we are providing data to bosch

+The sensor data file should be placed inside `{project root}/backend/samples/` to ensure the software works correctly.

 NOTE: the `Things namespace`, `Thing name` and `Thing feature name` must all